BrooksCunningham/compute-openapi-validator/README.md

 # compute-openapi-validator
- validate requests against an openapi document.
+Validate requests against an openapi document.
 This repo uses the pet store openapi example, https://petstore3.swagger.io/

 ## Getting started
-Clone the repo.
+* Clone the repo.
-Use the Fastly cli to test locally and then deploy a service
+* Use the Fastly cli to test locally
+* Deploy a service

 ## TODOs